 Can this model scale without breaking?

-If you have read this far, you are already thinking more strategically than most people who launch a business.
+If you have read this far, you are already thinking more strategically about your business model than most people who launch a startup, and that matters.

 That tension between possibility and reality is exactly where good strategy lives.